What is hypnosis?

-Hypnosis, or hypnotherapy, induces someone to enter into a “trance state” using deep breathing and relaxation, meditation and guided imagery.
+Hypnosis, or hypnotherapy, induces someone to enter into a 'trance state' using deep breathing and relaxation, meditation and guided imagery.
 It mandates proper training to deepen the trance state, to psychosomatically lessen pain, and to support healing.
-Marmer (1959) described hypnosis as a psychophysiological tetrad of altered consciousness, consisting of (1) narrowed awareness, (2) restricted and focused attentiveness, (3) selective wakefulness, and (4) heightened suggestibility.
+Marmer (1959) described hypnosis as a psychophysiological tetrad of altered consciousness, consisting of:

-Hypnosis is performed by a trained therapist by using verbal repetition to create mental images, whereby a state of calm and relaxation is induced in order for the patient to cope better with anxiety or pain.
+Hypnosis is performed by a trained therapist who uses verbal repetition to create mental images, whereby a state of calm and relaxation is induced to help the patient to cope better with anxiety or pain.

-Mental and emotional stress operates along two major pathways:
+Mental and emotional stress operates along two major pathways in the body:

 In dermatology patients, hypnosis can reduce sleep disturbance and the compulsion to itch, and lessen the anxiety, distress and pain due to skin conditions.

-However, this practice continues to be controversial and has limited scientific evidence to support it.
+However, hypnosis continues to be controversial and has limited scientific evidence to support it.

 Examples of dermatological conditions that may benefit from hypnosis include: